Suppose There is One (Genesis 18:16-33)

 The Problem

 The first characteristic is that God is a gracious God.
-I love this about God, don’t you?
+Don't you just love this about God?
 This is the part of God that we are comfortable with.

-The Bible tells us that God rescued Israel from bondage in Egypt, the most totalitarian and powerful world power in the world at that time.
+According to the Bible, God saved Israel from slavery in Egypt, which was the strongest and most powerful country of that time.
 With a mighty hand and an outstretched arm, God delivered them.
 You’d think that Israel would be completely devoted to the Lord.
-Yet we read that while God was appearing to Moses, giving him a covenant that would bind him to this people, Israel was committing idolatry.
+While God was appearing to Moses and making a covenant with him and the people of Israel, the Israelites were committing idolatry.

 You would expect God to wipe them out or say that he’s had enough.
-But amazingly, God instead asked Moses to bring him new tablets to replace the ones that Moses had broken in anger, so that we could write the covenant terms over again.
+God asked Moses to bring new tablets to replace the ones he had broken and rewrite the covenant terms.
 It’s a renewal of the covenant terms with a people who really didn’t deserve it.
 And in one of the most moving scenes in all of Scripture, God appears to Moses:

 Then the LORD came down in the cloud and stood there with him and proclaimed his name, the LORD.
 And he passed in front of Moses, proclaiming, “The LORD, the LORD, the compassionate and gracious God, slow to anger, abounding in love and faithfulness, maintaining love to thousands, and forgiving wickedness, rebellion and sin.
 (Exodus 34:5-7)